incubyte/incubyte.github.io/content/blog/ruby-boolean.md

 => [:&, :|, :^]

 # Most definitely

 ```

->Yes, they both have a lot in common.
-Or do they?
+> They only have three methods precisely in common with each other (╭ರ_•́)

 ```ruby
 irb> true & true